knobby-tires/weather-texter/README.md

 # Weather Texter

-A simple, free daily weather notification service designed for dumbphones without a weather app.
+A simple daily weather notification service designed for dumbphones.

 This Go program fetches weather data from OpenWeatherMap and sends it as a text message through email-to-SMS gateways provided by mobile carriers.
 No apps or expensive SMS services required!